dy/piezo/README.md

 ## Intro

-_Lino_ operates in block processing context: functions take either a-param or k-param arguments and may have internal state persisted between calls.
+_Lino_ operates in audio block processing context: functions take either audio or param arguments and may have internal state persisted between calls.
 That compiles to optimized bytecode (WASM) that is called for blocks of samples.

-Let's consider language features by examples.
+Let's consider examples.

 ### Gain Processor